antonia1999/fa21-cse110-lab4/expose/javascript/part1.md

     ->The functions prints out 150, which is the discountedPrice discountedPrice is also declared with var and therefore lives beyond its original scope

-    3.^^^ What will happen at line 14 and why?
-If the code causes an error, explain why. ^^^ ->error occurs: NaN -Not a Number, because finalPrice is not declared as a var, therefore NaN
+    X3.^^^ What will happen at line 14 and why?
+If the code causes an error, explain why. ^^^ -> will return 300

-    4.^^^ What will this function return?
+    X4.^^^ What will this function return?
 Give a brief explanation why.
-If the code causes an error, explain why. ^^^ ->the function will return nothing because we do not print anything on the console
+If the code causes an error, explain why. ^^^  list of three elements
+    ->

     5.^^^ What will happen at line 12 and why?
 If the code causes an error, explain why. ^^^ (assume this function is being called like the others: discountPrices([100, 200, 300], 0.5)).
-    ->NOTHING respectively. error: Uncaught Reference Error: i is not defined (not in scope)
+    -> error: Uncaught Reference Error: i is not defined (not in scope)

     6.^^^ What will happen at line 13 and why?
 If the code causes an error, explain why. ^^^ ->error: Uncaught Reference Error: discountedPrice is not defined(not in scope)

-    7.^^^ What will happen at line 14 and why?
-If the code causes an error, explain why. ^^^ -> NaN - Not a number, because final price in not declared as let
+    X7.^^^ What will happen at line 14 and why?
+If the code causes an error, explain why. ^^^ -> NaN - Not a number, because final price in not declared as let 150 to console  , I GOT 3000

-    8.^^^ What will this function return?
+    X8.^^^ What will this function return?
 Give a brief explanation.
-If the code causes an error, explain why. ^^^ -> Nothing because no console
+If the code causes an error, explain why. ^^^ ->list of discounted prices
+    -> Nothing because no console

     9.^^^ What will happen at line 11 and why?
 If the code causes an error, explain why. ^^^